ibnYusrat/vimcode/README.md

 # Make VIM Look & Work like VS Code for Web Development

+## Automatic Install:
+Simply run the `./install.sh` script to set everything up automatically.
+The script may take a little bit of time so be patient.
+This script will not install `ripgrep` automatically because it depends on which distro you are on.
+And you might not need it anyway.

+## Manual Install Instructions:

 1. Install VIM Plug with this command

 `curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`